Symphony No. 7 (Bax)

 Symphony No. 7 by Arnold Bax was completed in 1939 and dedicated to "The People of America".
 The work received its first performance in Carnegie Hall, New York City, by the New York Philharmonic on June 10, 1939 under the baton of Sir Adrian Boult.
-It was commissioned by the British Council to be played at the 1939 New York World's Fair, along with Arthur Bliss's Piano Concerto in B-flat, and Ralph Vaughan Williams' Five Variants of Dives and Lazarus.
+It was commissioned by the British Council to be played at the 1939 New York World's Fair, along with Arthur Bliss's Piano Concerto, and Ralph Vaughan Williams' Five Variants of Dives and Lazarus.